 All students nominated by U.S. Embassy Moscow as principals and alternate candidates for 20198-2020 Global UGRAD program must take the TOEFL test in March or April 2019.
 Vouchers will be provided for nominated students to take the official TOEFL exam.

-The Global UGRAD Program application is available online: Global UGRAD online application.
+The Global UGRAD Program application is available online during the application season: Global UGRAD online application.

 Google Chrome and Mozilla Firefox work best when completing the UGRAD application.
 We do NOT recommend using Internet Explorer.